 Utah exploration company sought wealth from Gilsonite deposits.

-In 1861, a survey party reported the Uinta Basin in eastern Utah was “one vast contiguity of waste and measurably valueless, except for nomadic purposes, hunting grounds for Indians, and to hold the world together.”
+A survey party in 1861 described the Uinta Basin in eastern Utah as, “One vast contiguity of waste and measurably valueless, except for nomadic purposes, hunting grounds for Indians, and to hold the world together.”

-After reading the report, Brigham Young, who had founded Salt Lake City in 1847, scrapped his plans to send Mormon settlers into the area.
+After reading the survey report, Brigham Young, who had founded Salt Lake City in 1847, scrapped his plans to send a group of Mormon settlers to the area.

-According to the Utah Humanities Council, Young thought the arid region better suited for a Ute Indian reservation.
-President Abraham Lincoln soon created the Uintah Reservation by executive order.
+Young thought the arid region better suited for a Ute Indian reservation, according to historians at the Utah Humanities Council, and President Abraham Lincoln created the Uintah Reservation by executive order.

-However, by the time Utah became the forty-fifth state in 1896, the sparsely populated region bordering Colorado had begun revealing its mineral wealth, including gold, silver, lead, zinc and copper.
+However, by the time Utah became the 45th state in 1896, the sparsely populated region bordering Colorado had begun revealing its mineral wealth, including gold, silver, lead, zinc, copper, and a soft coal-like substance.

 Coal and a coal-like hydrocarbon — Gilsonite — brought mineral exploration companies to eastern Utah soon after the turn of the century.
-Gilsonite, also known North American Asphaltum, was unique to the region known for its oil shale resources.
+Gilsonite, also known as North American Asphaltum, was unique to the region known for its thick shale depsites.

-Today, the Uinta Basin is one of the largest coalbed methane producing areas in the United States.It is estimated this remote desert plateau in Utah and Colorado contains between eight trillion cubic feet and 10 trillion cubic feet of gas reserves.
+By 2015, petroleum engineers estimated the vast desert plateau in Utah and Colorado contained between eight trillion cubic feet and 10 trillion cubic feet of gas reserves.

 The Gilsonite Maneuver